 Sticky Rice Puerh Tuocha is premium puerh tea with a distinctly sticky rice taste.
 This sticky rice puerh tea blend is like nothing you’ve ever tasted in a tea.
-Sticky Rice Puerh has a rich, nutty, sweet flavor and is hugely aromatic.
-Rich rice aroma and taste are balanced and delicious in the cup.
+This tea has a rich, nutty, sweet flavor and is hugely aromatic.
+The rice aroma and taste are balanced and delicious in the cup.
 The underlying puerh brings an earthy, base flavor in which to carry the rice notes.
 That sticky rice flavor comes from an herb blended with this puerh tea that smells and tastes like sticky rice.

 Brewing Stick Rice

-Brew this tea and you’ll find it makes your whole house smell like sticky rice.
-It’s delicious and popular and one of the best puerhs we carry.
+Brew this tea, and you’ll find it makes your whole house smell like sticky rice.
+It’s delicious and popular.
 Rather than loose-leaf, this puerh is compressed.
 It comes in small buttons or nests wrapped in paper.
 Remove the paper before brewing.
 The nests are approximately 5 grams, which is a perfect amount for steeping 2 cups of tea.
-As the nest steeps, it gradually decompresses and takes the shape of loose-leaf tea.
+As the nest steeps, it gradually decompresses and takes the shape of brewed loose-leaf tea.

 A few facts about puerh tea

 - often referred to as a hangover tea

 - has less caffeine than black tea, because older leaves are used to process into puerh

 - the only tea actually fermented